3. What we do not investigate

 - Highway obstructions, parking and traffic.

-Construction vehicles causing obstruction or parking on the roads, commercial vehicles parking in residential areas or on grass verges, or traffic obstructions, are matters for Bucks County Council as the relevant highway authority, or potentially the Police.
+Construction vehicles causing obstruction or parking on the roads, commercial vehicles parking in residential areas or on grass verges, or traffic obstructions, are matters for Buckinghamshire Council as the relevant highway authority, or potentially the Police.
 Whilst we can ensure that parking spaces are provided on site and kept available for use, we cannot require that they are used and can not become in issues involving vehicles on the highway.

 - Running a business from home where there is no impact upon the amenity of neighbouring residents.